Samsung Galaxy Watch 6

-The Samsung Galaxy Watch 6 (stylized as Samsung Galaxy Watch6) is a series of Wear OS-based smartwatches developed by Samsung Electronics.
-It was announced on July 26, 2023 at Samsung's biannual Galaxy Unpacked event in Seoul, South Korea, making it the first such release held in the company's home country.
+The Samsung Galaxy Watch 6 (stylized as Samsung Galaxy Watch6) is a series of Wear OS-based smartwatches manufactured, developed and designed by Samsung Electronics.
+It was announced on July 26, 2023, alongside the Galaxy Z Fold 5, the Galaxy Z Flip 5 and the Galaxy Tab S9 series, at the Samsung's biannual Galaxy Unpacked event in Seoul, South Korea, making it the first such release held in the company's home country.
 The watches were released on August 11, 2023.

+The Galaxy Watch 6 was succeeded by the Galaxy Watch 7 on July 10, 2024.